 For golfers, Wallasey is an incredibly popular destination thanks to its two courses.
 Wallasey Golf Club and Warren Municipal Golf Club provide golfers with a varied challenge thanks to the strong and unpredictable coastal winds that blow in across the promenade at New Brighton and across the fairways.

-Along with Wallasey Beach, the North Wirral Coastal Park gives everyone who enjoys the outdoor lifestyle a lovely coastal setting for a walk, run or bike ride, with panoramic views out to sea.
+Along with Wallasey Beach with its Blue Flag status, the North Wirral Coastal Park gives everyone who enjoys the outdoor lifestyle a lovely coastal setting for a walk, run or bike ride, with panoramic views out to sea.
 The entire town also has an entertaining events calendar, with everything from motorsport to music events taking place throughout the year.